Incident Command System: History

 The ICS concept was formed in 1968 at a meeting of Fire Chiefs in Southern California.
 The program reflects the management hierarchy of the US Navy, and at first was used mainly to fight California wildfires.
-During the 1970s, ICS was fully developed during massive wildfire suppression efforts in California (FIRESCOPE) that followed a series of catastrophic wildfires, starting with the massive Laguna fire in 1970.
+During the 1970s, ICS was fully developed during massive wildfire suppression efforts in California (FIRESCOPE) that followed a series of catastrophic wildfires, starting with the monumental Laguna fire in 1970.
 Property damage ran into the millions, and many people died or were injured.
-Studies determined that response problems often related to communication and management deficiencies rather than lack of resources or failure of tactics.
+Studies determined that response problems are often related to communication and management deficiencies rather than a lack of resources or failure of tactics.

 Weaknesses in incident management were often due to: